Save St. Philip School: Community Rallies To Help Save 106-Year-Old Catholic School

 The original announcement last month said the decision to merge schools was made in an effort to strengthen catholic schooling in the South region of the diocese.

-The diocese also announced St. Gabriel of the Sorrowful Virgin in Whitehall will merge with St. Elizabeth of Hungary in Pleasant Hills.MORE NEWS: Senator Joe Manchin, A Key Senate Swing Vote, Boosts West Virginians' Hopes
+The diocese also announced St. Gabriel of the Sorrowful Virgin in Whitehall will merge with St. Elizabeth of Hungary in Pleasant Hills.MORE NEWS: Allegheny Co.
+Police Investigating Clairton Shooting, Man Left In Critical Condition

 Students will use the St. Gabriel campus.